betaflight/betaflight.com/docs/development/Customized-Version.md

 #define USE_BARO_BMP280
 ```

 Here you have different gyroscopes, accelerometers and barometers defined, to support all the variants of the flight controller.
-You can comment all the models that you're sure that your flight controller is not using and you will get some free space.
+You can comment all the models that you're sure that your flight controller is not using, and you will get some free space.

-You can find too some features disabled for this flight controller, in this case, for example:
+You can also find some features disabled for this flight controller, in this case, for example:

 ```
 /*